mrezabayat/iamsorush/content/posts/perfect-forwarding-cpp/index.md

 imageAnchor: "Center"
 tags: ["C++"]
 categories: "C++"
-summary: "With a simple example, it is demonstrated that how perfect forwarding can keep rvalueness of a function's parameters.
+summary: "With a simple example, it is demonstrated that how perfect forwarding can keep rvalueness of function's parameters.
 The universal reference is also discussed."
 ---

 ## Intro

-Perfect forwarding is when a wrapper function passes lvalueness/ravlueness of its arguments to a wrapped function.
+Perfect forwarding is when a wrapper function template passes lvalueness/ravlueness of its arguments to a wrapped function.
 To do so `std::forward` is used:

 ```cpp
 #include <iostream>